nicksmurf7/DAE_nwo/README.md

 Apologies for any log level warnings that might show up.

+# To run the program:
+'python3 main.py'
+OR
+'chmod u+x run.sh' THEN './run.sh'

 # Schema Design Pattern:
 STAR schema because a single, large table is used to store both numerical and categorical data.